Guidelines for the Series Teaching Languages, Literatures, and Cultures

 Editors' and Contributors' Membership in The MLA

-Editors must be members of the MLA when the prospectus is approved and at all later stages of the project’s development, through publication.
+Editors must be members of the MLA when the prospectus is submitted for consideration and at all later stages of the project’s development, through publication.

-Contributors to a volume must be members of the MLA when their contribution is submitted in the final, approved manuscript, through publication.
+Contributors to a volume must be members of the MLA when the final, approved manuscript is submitted, through publication.

 Waivers of membership requirement